ssbc/bendy-butt-spec/README.md

 - `signature` the bytes of all the fields above concatenated and signed using the private key of the meta feed

+For signatures we use the same [HMAC signing capability] (sodium.crypto_auth) as in the classic SSB format.

 [SSB]: https://github.com/ssbc/
 [gabby grove]: https://github.com/ssbc/ssb-spec-drafts/tree/master/drafts/draft-ssb-core-gabbygrove/00